mikeizbicki/cmc-csci143/week_02/README.md

                     1. didn't exist when instagram first started
                 1. WSGI (pronounced like "whiskey") = Web Server Gateway Interface
                     1. [PEP-3333](https://www.python.org/dev/peps/pep-3333/)
-                    1. A standard interfance for python web frameworks
+                    1. A standard interface for python web frameworks
                     1. Ensures that the rest of the tech stack doesn't care which framework you use for you application logic
                     1. Internal to the framework libraries -> doesn't affect application developers
                     1. [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) = Asynchronous Server Gateway Interface